 SELECT statements

-In non-strict mode, SELECT statements behave similarly to those in strict mode, generating warnings and continuing execution.
+In non-strict mode, SELECT statements behave similarly to when strict mode is ON, generating warnings and continuing to execute.

-In MySQL, both modes handle type conversion failures in DML operations by returning an error.
+In MySQL, these two modes behave similarly in DML statements for type conversion failures (both return errors).
 The main difference lies in how they handle non-transactional tables (such as MyISAM).
-However, since OceanBase Database's transaction engine behaves the same way under different sql_mode values, STRICT_TRANS_TABLES and STRICT_ALL_TABLES typically have no significant difference in how they handle type conversion failures in MySQL tenants of OceanBase Database.
+Since OceanBase Database's underlying transaction engine does not differ across different sql_mode settings, STRICT_TRANS_TABLES and STRICT_ALL_TABLES typically behave the same in MySQL tenants of OceanBase Database regarding type conversion failures.

 Implicit conversion rules

-Even when no conversion failure occurs, implicit conversion can still lead to precision loss or semantic changes.
-Strict mode does not block all implicit conversions; it mainly prevents those that result in complete data loss or invalid data (such as failed string-to-number conversion, invalid dates, or inserting excessively long strings).
+Even without conversion failures, implicit conversions can lead to precision loss or semantic changes.
+Strict mode does not block all implicit conversions but mainly prevents those that are completely unconvertible or result in complete data loss/invalidity (such as failed string-to-number conversion, invalid dates, or inserting excessively long strings).

 Explicit conversion

-When using the CAST() function for explicit conversion, if the conversion fails, the result will be NULL and a warning will be generated, regardless of the statement type or sql_mode.
-This behavior aligns with the SQL standard.
+When using the CAST() function for explicit conversion, if the conversion fails, NULL is returned, and a warning is generated, regardless of the statement type or sql_mode setting.
+This is standard SQL behavior.

 Other modes

-Strict mode is often set in combination with other modes like ERROR_FOR_DIVISION_BY_ZERO.
+Strict mode is often used in conjunction with other modes like ERROR_FOR_DIVISION_BY_ZERO.
 These modes affect how specific errors, such as division by zero or invalid dates, are handled.

 Troubleshooting